 There is no separate Appointments Committee within the SPENH Group.
-Instead, appointment matters relevant to the SPENH Group and the Company are dealt with in accordance with an internal group procedure for approving proposed appointments or removals of directors at companies in which the Iberdrola Group holds an interest, and reviewed by the Iberdrola, S.A.
-Appointments Committee ("IAC").
-The IAC has a function to report on the process of selection of directors and senior managers of the Iberdrola Group companies.
+Instead, appointment matters relevant to the SPENH Group and the Company are dealt with in accordance with an internal group procedure for approving proposed appointments or removals of directors at companies in which the Iberdrola Group holds an interest.